CoalTrain1618/Milestone_P_2/README.md

 #### index.html
 ![index.html](./assets/images/w3c-Validation/indexHtml%20validation.png)

-Satisfied with the result of no errors across all pages individually, I then tested the HTML and CSS with the URL testing method.
+Satisfied with the result of no errors, I then tested the HTML and CSS with the URL testing method.

 #### URL test HTML